 Country Legal basis System of representation Electoral systems, main relevant provision(s) Proportional systems, methods of allocation of seats Proportional systems: closed or open party list system?
 Proportional systems, methods of allocation of seats inside the lists prescribed in the Transitional provisions of the Electoral Code.
 NB: no official English translation of the Electoral Code as of 12 December 2013 Assembly deputies shall be prescribed by the Constitution of the Republic of Armenia.
 Article 103.
 The Electoral System Elections of the National Assembly shall be conducted under the proportional and majoritarian electoral systems.
 90 deputies shall be elected under the proportional electoral system from one multi-mandate constituency covering the whole territory of the Republic of Armenia, from among candidates for deputies nominated by political parties (alliance of political parties) in the electoral lists.
 41 deputies shall be elected under the majoritarian electoral system: one deputy shall be elected per constituency. each candidate, where the voter makes notes.
 The order of the candidates' names shall be determined by lot.
 The ballot paper may be substituted by an electronic data file expressing the preferences.
 2. The voter shall place "1" in the box against the candidate of his or her first preference.
-Integral successive numbers starting from "2" shall then respectively be placed in the boxes against the other candidates in the order of preference.
+Integral successive numbers starting from "2" shall then respectively be placed in the boxes against the order of preference.
 No number shall be placed in the boxes against those candidates to whom the voter gives no preference, but, in any case, he or she must have at least expressed preference for candidates equal to the number of vacancies.
 At a particular stage of summarisation of voting results the ballot paper shall be deemed in favour of the continuing candidate who has got the most number of preference votes in that ballot paper. () Article 125 () 3.
-Mandates envisaged for the proportional electoral system of the National Assembly shall be allocated among electoral lists of political parties, in proportion to the number of affirmative votes cast in favour of each of them.
-The calculation of the number of seats available for the electoral list of each political party, alliance of political parties, shall be carried out in the following manner: the number of affirmative votes cast candidate who has got the most number of preference votes in that ballot paper. ()
+Mandates envisaged for the proportional electoral system of the National Assembly shall be allocated among electoral lists of political parties, alliances of political parties, in proportion to the number of affirmative votes cast in favour of the carried out in the following manner: the number of affirmative votes cast in favour of the number of seats available for the number of actional parties, shall be carried out in the following manner: the number of affirmative votes cast candidate who has got the most number of preference votes in that ballot paper. ()